hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/transact.md

 - Replace `generate_signed_batches` with a `write_to` function for `SignedBatchProducer` and update cli playlist to use it
 - Make BatchResult type private
 - Modify the `batch_transactions` function to use `BatchBuilder` to eliminate the need to use protobuf directly
-- Remove 'error' from the end of enum variants to resolve lint
-- Add feature guards to `BatchingError`
+- Add feature guards to `BatchingError` and replace the `BatchingError` variants with common errors `InternalError` and `InvalidStateError`.
             </td>
         </tr>
     </table>